cisco-ce/roomos.cisco.com/doc/MTR/DeviceWebInterface.md

 If you have a new device, or a device that has been factory reset, you can find the IP address in the upper left corner of the Welcome screen.

 If your device is not yet onboarded to Microsoft Teams Rooms:
 1. Swipe from the right or tap the controls icon in the upper, right corner to open the control panel.
-Then tap _Device settings_.
+Then tap **Device settings**.
-2. Tap _About this room device_ to find the IP address.
+2. Tap **About this room device** to find the IP address.

 If your device is onboarded to Microsoft Teams Rooms:
-1. Tap _More_ on the device's home screen.
+1. Tap **More** on the device's home screen.
-2. Tap _Settings_, followed by _Device settings_.
+2. Tap **Settings**, followed by **Device settings**.
-3. Tap _About this room device_ to find the IP address.
+3. Tap **About this room device** to find the IP address.

 ## Sign in and open the device web interface

 1. Open a web browser and enter the device's IP address in the address bar.
 We recommend that you use the latest release of one of the major web browsers (Internet Explorer is not supported).
-2. Enter username and passphrase for the device and click _Sign In_.
+2. Enter username and passphrase for the device and click **Sign In**.
-The device is delivered with a default user named admin.
+The device is delivered with a default user named _admin_.
 A passphrase is assigned when onboarding the device to Microsoft Teams Rooms.
 Leave the _Passphrase_ field blank if a passphrase is not set yet.

 ## How the device web interface is organized